Ware, Hertfordshire: Nursery and Primary

 There are fourteen primary schools in Ware and surrounding villages as of March 2022.

 There are also many preschools and nurseries, including long established Orchard House Preschool and the newest Riverside Nursery School.

 Secondary

 There are two secondary schools in the town; Presdales School and Chauncy School.
-Presdales School opened in 1906 as Ware Grammar School and became a fully comprehensive school in the early 1970's.
-It admits girls aged 11-18 and admits boys into the sixth form.
+Presdales School opened in 1906 as Ware Grammar School and became a fully comprehensive school in the early 1970s.
+It admits girls aged 11–18 and boys into the sixth form.
 It is one of nine Lead Language Hub schools in England.
 Chauncy School is co-educational throughout.

 Post-Secondary Education

 The Creative & Enterprise Campus of Hertford Regional College is also based in the town.
 A new £10.5-million building opened in 2015 and is used to teach 3D Design, Graphic Design, Fashion Design, Visual Merchandising, Set Design, Photography, Art & Design, Fine Art, Animation & Multimedia and Creative & Digital Media.

 All Nations Christian College is located in nearby Easneye.
 This missionary training college offers a variety of programmes ranging from short unvalidated courses to Open University validated post-graduate qualifications.